 - Not Himself: Dean finally voices his worries that this is the case with Sam, who has become uncharacteristically ruthless about killing humans and sympathetic monsters since he was brought Back from the Dead by a demon in "All Hell Breaks Loose, Part Two" (S02, E22).
 Sam explains that he is just trying to be more like Dean to prepare for having to fight alone after Dean leaves.

 - Really 700 Years Old: Ruby was around "back when the Plague was big".

 - Shout-Out: To Abbott and Costello.

 - Sympathy for the Devil: Sam and Dean both have a non-verbal moment towards Ruby at the end of the episode.
 Dean even seems to soften up a little towards her.
-(Until the next time she shows up.)

-- Take That: The witches seem to be one towards Charmed.
+- Take That!: The witches seem to be one towards Charmed.
 In the German dub of the episode, they were even voiced by the same people who did the German dubs for the Halliwell sisters.

-- They Look Just Like Everyone Else: Sam points out to Dean that this is the trouble with finding witches.
+- They Look Just Like Everyone Else!: Sam points out to Dean that this is the trouble with finding witches.

 - The Tooth Hurts: Janet dies after all of her teeth are cursed to fall out.